 2. Nature Park Mountain View

-This is a way to engage with nature in the modern and fun way.
+This is a way to engage with nature in a modern and fun way.
 Kids will definitely love it because they can play in the water playground.
 They can also enjoy the jungle gym and spend their abundant energy playing around.
 What about you?
 Well, parents can enjoy the breathtaking view – you will appreciate Mother Earth and starts developing a sense of environmental awareness.
 Spend the day in the restaurant or cafe.
 Feel like spending a night there?
 There are hotel rooms that you can rent.
 You won’t regret coming to this place.
 At all.

 3. Jumalon Butterfly Sanctuary